optimuscoprime/battlecode/README.md

 * [Download and run the installer](https://www.battlecode.org/contestants/releases/)
 * (On OSX) Type: `cd /Applications/Battlecode2013/`
 * The above directory contains a folder called 'teams'.
-The repo you are about to clone contains the contents of a teams looking directory, so...
+The repo you are about to clone contains the contents of a teams looking directory, so remove the original directory...
+* `rm teams`, and then type
-* `git clone git@github.com:optimuscoprime/battlecode.git`
+* `git clone git@github.com:optimuscoprime/battlecode.git teams`
-  ... the repo over the teams folder.
-* then `mv battlecode teams` (or just clone somewhere else and hand pick the teams you want to copy into the 'teams/' directory

 ## Folder layout